 Let me list down the steps required in winterizing an electric pressure washer.

-If the unit boasts a detergent tank, wash it out with lukewarm water.
+If the unit boasts a detergent tank, wash it with lukewarm water.

 Now, it’s time to remove all the remaining water and detergent solutions from the entire system.
-For that, get a bucket full of water and put the detergent hose in the bucket.
+Get a bucket full of water and put the detergent hose in the bucket.
 Then connect the garden hose to the unit.

-Next, run the pressure washer in low pressure for a minute or so.
+Next, run the pressure washer at low pressure for a minute or so.
 Trigger the gun to flush the residual detergent.
-Then turn off the system, and the garden hose.
+Then turn off the system and the garden hose.

 Now, it’s time to add the pump saver to protect the unit from freezing.
 Attach the pump saver directly to the water inlet.

-Depending on the type of the pump saver, either squeeze the bottle (for non-pressurized type) or push the cap of the bottle (for pressurized type) to apply it.
+Depending on the type of pump saver, either squeeze the bottle (for the non-pressurized type) or push the bottle’s cap (for the pressurized type) to apply it.
 Continue applying until the fluid starts to exit from the pump outlet.

-Store the unit in a clean and dry place after covering it down with the pressure washer cover.
+Store the unit in a clean and dry place after covering it with a pressure washer cover.
 When storing, make sure to wound all cords and hoses to avoid kinking.